The Ancient Caravan Trail to Chiang Rai

 The Dara-ang people of Chiang Dao

 Your guide and driver will meet you at the hotel for your Ancient Caravan Trail to Chiang Rai trip.
 We will drive to Chiang Dao, north of Chiang Mai.
 Our first stop is the fascinating market of Mae Malai.
-This is one of the oldest local markets in Chiang Mai province.
+It is one of the oldest local markets in Chiang Mai province.
 After that, we continue to the Chiang Dao district to visit a village where Lisu and Akha minorities live next to each other.
-We will chat with some of the local people and make a short walk through the village.
+We will chat with locals and make a short walk through the village.
 Then we continue to a village of the Dara-Ang people, aka the Palong people.
 Here we will start our short trek through the forest to another Palong village to have lunch.
-We will cook our own meal.
 Your guide will teach you to cook in a wok on a wood fire.
 It is a lot of fun.
 Let’s hope something delicious will be the result.

 The Chiang Dao Cave Temple

 After lunch, we will drive back to Chiang Dao.
-Doi Luang Chiang Dao is the third highest mountain in Thailand and looms large over the town.
-The Chiang Dao Cave Temple have been one of the main attractions of the district for a long time.
-These limestone caves are wonderful, so we will take our time to visit them.
+Doi Luang Chiang Dao is the third-highest mountain in Thailand and looms large over the town.
+The Chiang Dao Cave Temple has been one of the district’s main attractions for a long time.
+These limestone caves are lovely, so we will take our time to visit them.
 Not far from the caves is Wat Tham Pha Plong, an exceptional cave temple.
 After this, we will check into Marisa Resort, lovely accommodation in a forest.

-On this day we can also arrange overnight in the village if you wish.
+On this day we can also arrange an overnight in the village if you wish.

 Chiang Dao – Thaton

 Total distance today appr.
 260 km, driving time about 6 hours